 Vettaiyan verdict

 Gnanavel, with his right intentions, makes a Rajinikanth film that doubles up as both fan service and moral compass.
-But somewhere, it fumbles under the weight it carries and misses the target by manu miles.
+But somewhere, it fumbles under the weight it carries and misses the target by many miles.

 Share